CloudLabsAI-Azure/Azure-VMware-Solution/Module-1-task3.md

-## Create Test VMs and connect to Segment
+## Task 3: Create Test VMs and connect to Segment

 ### Create Test VMs
 Now that we have our networks created, we can deploy virtual machines and ensure we can get an IP address from DHCP.
 Go ahead and Login into your AVS vCenter.